Zelda Fitzgerald: Obsession and illness

 Soon after her physical and mental collapse, Zelda's mental health further deteriorated.
-In October 1929, during an automobile trip to Paris along the mountainous roads of the Grande Corniche, Zelda seized the car's steering wheel and tried to kill herself, her husband, and her 9-year-old daughter Scottie by driving over a cliff.
+In October 1929, during an automobile trip to Paris along the mountainous roads of the Grande Corniche, Zelda seized the car's steering wheel and tried to kill herself, her husband, and her nine-year-old daughter, Scottie, by driving over a cliff.
 After this homicidal incident, Zelda sought psychiatric treatment.
 On April 23, 1930, the Malmaison Clinic near Paris admitted her for observation.
 On May 22, 1930, she moved to Valmont sanatorium in Montreux, Switzerland.
-The clinic primarily treated gastrointestinal ailments and, due to her profound psychological problems, she was moved again to a psychiatric facility in Prangins on the shores of Lake Geneva on June 5, 1930.
+The clinic primarily treated gastrointestinal ailments, and, due to her profound psychological problems, she was moved again to a psychiatric facility in Prangins on the shores of Lake Geneva on June 5, 1930.
 At Prangins in June, Dr. Oscar Forel issued a tentative diagnosis of schizophrenia, but he feared her psychological condition might be far worse.
-Zelda's biographer, Nancy Milford, quotes Dr. Forel's full diagnosis at length:
+Zelda's biographer, Nancy Milford, quotes Dr. Forel's full diagnosis:

 After five months of observation, Doctor Eugen Bleuler—one of Europe's leading psychiatrists—confirmed Dr. Forel's diagnosis of Zelda as a schizophrenic on November 22, 1930.
 (Following Zelda's death, later psychiatrists speculated that Zelda instead had bipolar disorder.)
 She was released from Prangins in September 1931.
 In an attempt to keep his wife out of an asylum, Scott hired nurses and attendants to care for Zelda at all times.
 Although there were periods where her behavior was merely eccentric, she could frequently become a danger to herself and others.
 In one instance, she attempted to throw herself in front of a moving train and, in another instance, she attacked a visiting guest at their home without provocation.
-Despite her precarious mental health, the couple traveled to Montgomery, Alabama, where her father, Judge Andrew Sayre, lay dying.
+Despite her precarious mental health, the couple traveled to Montgomery, Alabama, where her father, Judge Anthony Sayre, lay dying.
 After her father's death, her mental health again deteriorated and she had another breakdown.